 Search for Muhammad Ali Autographed Cards on eBay

-The most expensive Muhammad Ali/Casius Clay boxing card is by far the 1960 Cassius Clay Hemmets Journal Boxing #23 rookie card.
+The most expensive Muhammad Ali/Cassius Clay boxing card is the 1960 Cassius Clay Hemmets Journal Boxing #23 rookie card.

-Cassius Clay/Muhammad Ali had a certain quality that made him beloved by almost everyone (including people who didn’t like him).
-He is also one of the most requested sports figures we receive emails about in regards to writing up an article.
+Cassius Clay/Muhammad Ali had a certain quality that made him beloved by almost everyone (including those who didn’t like him).
+He is also one of the most requested sports figures we receive emails about writing up an article.

 Investment Rating: Buy (5 out of 5)

 Ownership Disclosure: None